Isaacayomi/HNG-STAGE-2/README.md

 - **React:** Navigate to `react-app` and run the dev server (`npm run dev`)
 - **Vue:** Navigate to `vue-app` and run the dev server (`npm run dev`)
-- **Twig/PHP:** Not included; the directory structure exists only for reference.
-Normally run via a PHP server.

-> Ensure only **one dev server runs at a time** to avoid port conflicts.

 ---